nugget/python-insteonplm/sample/Thermostat/README.md

 ## Overview:
 This was written to automate my home thermostats as I couldn't get it to work in Home Assistant yet.
 I wanted the ability to do things such as dynamic temperature controls, adjust for seasons, time of day, vacation, etc.  I also wanted to validate that the thermostat controls are working as intended.

+## Features:
+* Can handle multiple thermostats and zones.
+  * Can handle multiple thermostats in a zone.
+  * Will keep them in compatible modes if in the same zone.
+* Can handle temporary overrides (bump it up/down a few degrees as you see fit.)
+* Has a day/night schedule

 ## Basic flow:
 1. This will create a connection to the PLM Controller.
 1. Waits for devices to be discovered.